komodorio/docs/docs/Integrations/AzureActiveDirectory/Azure-SAML-Integration.md

 Next, we click on "New application":
 <img src="./img/new-application.png">

-Subsequently, click on "Create your own application":
+Then, click on "Create your own application":
 <img src="./img/create-own-application.png">

 Fill-in the application creation form as depicted below, and click "Create":